Mishipeshu (Grimm): Plot

-Opening quote: "The Spirit you seek in the water is only a reflection of yourself."

 Nick (David Giuntoli) and Hank (Russell Hornsby) newest investigation is on a homicide in the dark and mysterious path of a local Native American "vision quest" involved mishipeshu (underwater Panther).
 Juliette's (Bitsie Tulloch) errant behavior lands her in trouble with the wrong side of the law.
 Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) are on mission with Captain Renard's (Sasha Roiz) assistance.
 Hank falls prey to a Native American's spirit with yellow eyes.

 Reception

 Viewers

 The episode was viewed by 4.54 million people, earning a 1.0/4 in the 18-49 rating demographics on the Nielson ratings scale, ranking third on its timeslot and sixth for the night in the 18-49 demographics, behind Dateline NBC, The Amazing Race, Last Man Standing, 20/20, and Shark Tank.
 This was a 5% decrease in viewership from the previous episode, which was watched by 4.76 million viewers with a 1.1/4.
 This means that 1.0 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode was watched by 6.81 million viewers and had a 1.8 ratings share in the 18-49 demographics.